 In a move designed to shame EU lawmakers into action on the issue of Chinese tyres, BIPAVER has issued a press statement accusing the European Commission of being unable to defend European SME Industry against cheap imports from China.

-EC Unable to Defend European SME Industry Against Chinese Imports says BIPAVER
+BIPAVER: EC Can't Defend European SME's Against Chinese Imports

 “After more than a year asking the Directorate-General Trade to consider our case and presenting several solutions, both technical and legislative, it has become clear that the European Commission is not able to defend our industry due to the lack of legislation for this specific situation within the retread industry,” says the strongly worded press release.
 “At a time when the EU is discussing opening even further the EU market to imports from diverse exporting countries and when its citizens are questioning the European project, the retreading industry cannot understand the added value of a European trade policy if they are not able to defend their own SME industries.